nodatime/nodatime/src/NodaTime.Web/Markdown/unstable/core-types.md

 An [`IClock`][IClock] implementation provides information about the current instant.
 It knows nothing about time zones or calendar systems.
 For [testability](testing.html), this is defined as an interface; in a production deployment you're likely to use the [`SystemClock`][SystemClock] singleton implementation.

+Often you may want to repeatedly access the current time or date in a specific time zone.
+The [`ZonedClock`](noda-type://NodaTime.ZonedClock) class helps with this.
+It wraps an `IClock`, and is constructed for a specific time zone and calendar system, providing convenience methods to access the current value from as various different types (`Instant`, `LocalDate` and so on).
+The extension methods in [`NodaTime.Extensions.ClockExtensions`](noda-type://NodaTime.Extensions.ClockExtensions) can be used to construct a `ZonedClock` easily.

 Interval
 --------